ArcovanBreda/CEConvDL2/blogpost.md

 \tag{16}
 $$

 **Saturation** is represented as a number between 0 and 1.
-Requiring a group that contains $n$ elements equally spaced between negative and positive one to model both an increase and decrease in saturation.
-This makes all group elements fall in the set:
+Requiring a group that contains $n$ elements equally spaced between negative and positive one to model both an increase and decrease in saturation. <!-- the previouss sentence is not a sentence, er is geen persoonsvorm-->This makes all group elements fall in the set:
 $H_n = \\{-1 +k\frac{2}{n-1} | n \geq 2, k = 0,1,2,...,n-1 \\}$.
 In HSV space this can be parameterized as the vector:

 $$